arxpoetica/totally-temp-aro/README.md

 2. `cp init/Vagrantfile.sample Vagrantfile`
 3. `vagrant up`
 4. `vagrant ssh`
+5. Once connected to the Vagrant box via `vagrant ssh`, `cd /vagrant`
+6. `cd init` (you MUST run the init script while in the /vagrant/init directory in order for this to complete successfully...)
-5. `bash init/init.sh` (Installs global dependencies, sets up database, adds PostGIS and pgRouting extensions)
+7. `bash init.sh` (Installs global dependencies, sets up database, adds PostGIS and pgRouting extensions)

 ### Database
-1. From the ARO root directory, `cd etl`
+1. From the ARO root directory (`/vagrant` when connected to the virtual box), `cd etl`
 2. There are several directories in the `etl` directory - one for each data source currently supported by the application:
 * TIGER county subdivisions
 * TIGER edges (road segments)